etuonudavid/Northwind_Data_Exploration/README.md

-# Northwind Sales Data ExplorationIn
+# Northwind Sales Data Exploration

 In This Project Over 50 exploratory questions were answered using the Northwind dataset.
 A lot of data exploration proceduures In MySQL were used in this Project